 In the main dining area, Jessie chose the Downtown Minimalist Sconce for the walls.
 She customized these with the same Jadite finish as the Bullet Cast Guard fixtures.

 “The Downtown Minimalist Sconces look fantastic against both the brick and the shiplap,” Jessie notes.
 “They’re simple, but still add that little pop of color without taking away from the clean look we were going for.
 They are also a great price and worked well with our budget.”

-To highlight the banquette seating in the bar, Jessie chose a complementary wall sconce with the Atomic Topless Industrial Guard Sconce.
+To highlight the banquette seating in the bar, Jessie chose a complementary wall sconce with the Industrial Guard Sconce.
 With similar nautical roots to the Bullet Cast Guard, these American-made wall sconces are also customized with a Jadite finish, wire guard, and clear glass.

 “I wanted to separate the bar and main dining room areas by changing the look of the wall lighting while still keeping the Jadite,” Jessie says.
 “So it’s not jarring to the eye when you look at the brick wall from across the room.
-I thought this variation of the Bullet Cast Guard in sconce form was perfect.
+I thought this variation of the Flush Mount Guard in sconce form was perfect.
 It separates the dining area from the bar area while keeping the color and industrial look consistent.”
 The end result is an inviting space with a casual coastal vibe right in the heart of the Midwest.